andreivisan/xslim.github.io/_posts/2014-03-26-ios-and-javascript-first-try.md

 -[JSBenchmarkTestCase test_benchNSMutableArray]    0.13410    0.00134    (1/100)
 ```

+As you may notice, Java Script is even faster!

-Conclusion: Using Java Script to write iOS Apps is not that bad idea since iOS 7 overall.
+Conclusion: Using Java Script to write iOS Apps since iOS 7 is not a bad idea overall.